contentauth/c2pa-python/docs/native-resources-management.md

 ### Dropping a Context reference

 `Reader` and `Builder` both keep a `_context` attribute that is written once and never read.
-It is not dead code: it is what keeps the Context alive while the native handle depends on it.
-Without that reference, `Reader("image/jpeg", stream, context=Context())` would let the Context become collectable as soon as the constructor returned, even though the reader is still using it.
+The reference keeps the Context alive while the native handle depends on it.
+Without it, `Reader("image/jpeg", stream, context=Context())` would let the Context become collectable as soon as the constructor returned, even though the reader is still using it.

 Clearing it in `_release()` is the other half of that.
 A closed Reader has no further use for the Context, and holding the reference would keep alive an object nothing can reach through the Reader's public API.